Shivamshrivaastava/E-commerce-clone-meesho-/README.md

-Meesho is an indian e-commerce company, We tried core functionalities of Meesho during Third Construct Week held after completition of Unit 4 in Masai.
+Meesho is an indian e-commerce company,

 ## Technologies used :-
 1) React